-- By mid-May of every year, the Partner Organization wishing to participate in the program defines and proposes a field study project in collaboration with students and program faculty.
-A simple format for the project proposition is attached to the brochure together with a sample proposition.
+- By mid-May each year, the Partner Organizations wishing to participate in the program define and propose field study projects in collaboration with students and program faculty.

-- By mid-June, the student team and the faculty advisor are defined for each project.
+- By mid-June, the student team and the faculty tutor are defined for each project.
 The Partner Organization can participate in the selection of students by examining the CVs of potential candidates.

-- The project is initiated by beginning July, with a kick-off orientation meeting in order to acquaint the student team and the advisors with the Partner.
+- The project is initiated by the beginning of July, with a kick-off orientation meeting in order to acquaint the student team and the advisor with the Partner Organization.

 - The first phase (proposal) of the project is concluded with a proposal meeting that presents the Partner with the field study team’s proposed study scope and focus, their proposal for gathering and analyzing data, and possible preliminary findings.
 The objective is to create a venue for mutually agreeing upon the parameters and methodology of the study.

-- At the end of October each year students submit their report to the company and to the faculty advisor.
+- At the end of November each year students submit their report to the company and to the faculty tutor.
 An oral presentation of the results and recommendations takes place soon thereafter.

-Upon completion of the Field Study Program requirements by the students, the Partner Organization is kindly asked to provide a project feedback statement where the Partner Organization Supervisor and other relevant actors have the opportunity to give their appreciation of the work done.
-The report and presentation are then subject to formal grading at the University before final graduation of the Masters students in December each year.
+Upon completion of the Field Study Program requirements by the students, the Partner Organization is kindly asked to provide a project evaluation.
+The report and presentation are then subject to formal grading at the University in December each year.
 The feedback from the Partner Organization is taken into account in this grading.

 To download the Field Study Program’s leaflet, click here.